GeosiaGame/Geosia/design-tech.md

 ## Inventories

 - Stored as part of entities
-- Most items in the game should be "dumb": a simple single-ID no-metadata item that can be stored with an int
+- Most items in the game should be "dumb": a simple single-ID item that can be stored with an int
-- An optional metadata value will be provided for items that need to store a single integer and don't need complex data attached
-  - Can be used for durability, energy charge, etc.
   - Different items, even if related, should use different IDs (e.g. an iron plate and a bronze plate should be two different IDs)
 - For complex items, complex data can be attached.
 This will be a byte array that can be used to keep structured data as the implementation sees fit, with the requirement to serialize/deserialize to well-formed MessagePack data.
   - The byte array form enables code to do cheap comparisons of different items by just scanning one array and not jumping across a tree of pointers